 A dress is like “Buy one, get three pieces” … sort of

-I found this pink striped dress on eBay this summer.
+This pink striped dress is a high score on eBay made this summer.
 It was love on first sight.
-The price was affordable so I got it.
+The price was affordable, so I got it.
 In today’s post, I show you three looks with the same dress for two different seasons.

 Disclosure: There are affiliate links in this post.
 You don’t pay more when you purchase a product through my link.
 These links just make it easier for you to find something, and I get a few cents when you purchase it.
 I so appreciate your support of High Latitude Style.
 Thank you!

 In this outfit, I picked a color that occurs in the skirt and paired the dress with a short sleeve sweater from summer.
 I wore the look in fall, but hadn’t it posted.
 Why, well I had planed to write a one item three looks post. 😉

 Look 2: As a jumper with a long-sleeve crewneck sweater